 Inside the board is a two mode delay.
 The first mode is a Boss DD-2 digital delay, with controls located in the Delay 1 section.
 Controls are identical to the old Boss DD-2/DD-3 delay.
 L/M/S (shown in the board diagram above) represent long, medium, and short delay time modes.
 David has tick marks for only long and short positions.
 DTM is delay time.
 F/BK is feedback, or the number of echo repeats.
 Knob settings shown above correspond to a Boss DD-2 set at approximately 440ms delay with feedback/echo repeats set at 80%, or around 10-11 repeats.
 The red knob marked DLY in the Delay Masters section is a mix knob for the DD-2.

-There are foot switches to turn the delay on (Delay 1), switch to the T.E.S. circuit (B/W), and switch on the external MXR digital delay (MXR).
+There are foot switches to turn the DD-2 delay on (Delay 1), a switch to engage the T.E.S. circuit (B/W), and switch for the external MXR digital delay (MXR).
 To maintain the best possible signal quality, these delays are mixed parallel with the original signal.
-This keeps the original dry signal from being altered when running through the delay circuits by splitting off a separate signal to the delays, while the original signal is allowed to run through the other effects on the board, then mixing the delayed signals back with the original dry signal at the end of the signal chain before it hits the amplifier.
-The signal splits three ways - a dry signal, a DD-2/TES signal set for 100% echo repeats only (meaning no dry signal, only the repeats), and an MXR signal set to 100% echo repeats only.
-These are then mixed together inside the board with the red and blue mix control knobs you see in the Delay Masters section.
-By having the two delays in separate signal chains, one delay does not repeat the other.
-This allows David to get the benefits of two delays, each with different delay times, creating a huge delay sound without very noticable echo repeats.
+This keeps the original dry signal from being altered when running through the delay circuits by splitting off a separate dry signal to each of the delays, while the original dry signal is allowed to run parallel.
+The three signals - the dry signal, the DD-2/TES signal set for 100% echo repeats only (meaning no dry signal, only the repeats), and an MXR signal set to 100% echo repeats only - are then mixed back together inside the board with the red and blue mix control knobs you see in the Delay Masters section.
+The unique characteristics of each delay remain intact, and are nicely blended together with the pristine dry signal before they hit the amplifier.
+David gets the benefits of two delays, each with different delay times, without one delay repeating the other.
 At times it has the feel of reverb, but without the negative tone altering effect of reverb.
-The unique characteristics of each delay remain intact, and are nicely blended together with the pristine dry signal before they hit the amplifier.